 How long does canned tuna last?

-Unopened canned tuna can last for 2 to 5 years when stored correctly in a cool, dry place.
-Once opened, canned tuna should be refrigerated and consumed within 3 to 4 days.
-It’s important to check for any signs of spoilage before consuming canned tuna, such as a foul odor or unusual texture.
+Unopened canned tuna can last 2-5 years in a cool, dry place.
+Once opened, store it in the fridge and eat within 3-4 days.
+Always check for any signs of spoilage before using.

 If you love this recipe, try these next!